I hate when stores start Christmas preparations as soon as back-to-school stuff is put away.

 Here’s your one-stop shopping mall!

-- 1.75 liters vodka – your local grocery or liquor store.
+- Vodka: 1.75 liters from your local grocery or liquor store.

-- Labels – your local office supply – just make cute labels with a colored font using your word processing program.
+- Jjust make cute labels with a colored font using your word processing program.
 Simple, and nearly free.

 - Sources for the recipe (I always find when I’m making something brand new, I like to read a number of different methods so I feel most comfortable doing it myself):